 Planning your pregnancy

-- Your healthcare team will review your medications.
-If you are taking a sulphonylurea, this is likely to be stopped and replaced with insulin.
+Your healthcare team will review your medications.
+If you are taking sulphonylurea to control your diabetes, this is likely to be stopped and replaced with insulin.

 - Aim for a healthy body weight.

 - Avoid alcohol, smoking and recreational drugs.